-Prizes of $600 or more must be claimed at the Phoenix and Tucson Lottery Offices.
+Prizes of $600 or more must be claimed at an Arizona Lottery Office.
 You can also claim tickets by completing a claim form and mailing them to our office.
 For complete details on claiming your prize, see our Winner Brochure.

 How long do I have to claim/redeem a winning ticket?